Served table for breakfast with toast and fruit, on blurred background

 Best Inexpensive Toasters

-Our pick for Best Inexpensive Toaster is the Cuisanart Toaster.
+Our pick for Best Inexpensive Toaster is the Cuisanart Toaster pictured below.
 It comes in two options: Two slots and four slots.
-Other than that, the two models that follow are the same.
+Other than that, the two models thatare the same.

 This toaster has a very handy defrost feature, which means you can drop in frozen items, press “defrost,” and they will quickly defrost first, then move right into toasting mode.

-Set to bagel mode, this toaster heats the cut sides of the bagel only for a crispy top and a soft, chewy bottom, the way a bagel should be.
+Set to bagel mode, this toaster heats the bagel for a crispy top and a soft, chewy bottom, the way a bagel should be.

 The reheat feature warms a piece of toast that may have cooled, without re-toasting it.
 The cancel feature is handy should you want to interrupt a setting.